* U.S. May retail sales double analyst expectations

 By Stephen Culp

-The Fed's rate hike on Wednesday was accompanied by an upbeat economic assessment.
-This was followed by Thursday's better-than-expected retail sales data and unemployment rolls falling to a near 44-1/2 year low, underscoring the central bank's optimism.
+The Fed's upbeat assessment of the economy was followed by Thursday's better-than-expected retail sales data while jobless claims showed unemployment rolls falling to a near 44-1/2 year low point, echoing the central bank's optimism.

-Of the 11 major sectors of the S&P 500, seven ended the session in positive territory and one was unchanged on the day.
+Of the 11 major sectors of the S&P 500, seven were in positive territory.

-The rate-sensitive financial sector was the biggest percentage loser of the S&P 500, led by a 1.8 percent decline in JP Morgan Chase shares, as U.S. Treasury yields fell on news that the ECB would be holding rates steady for longer than many investors expected.
+The rate-sensitive financial sector was the biggest percentage loser of the S&P 500, led by a 1.7 percent decline in JP Morgan Chase shares, as U.S. Treasury yields fell on news that the ECB holding rates steady for longer than many investors expected.

-Microsoft Corp shares advanced 0.6 percent on news that it was working on technology to automate retail purchases in a challenge to Amazon.com .
+Microsoft Corp shares helped the tech sector advance, rising 0.5 percent on news that it was working on technology to automate retail purchases in a challenge to Amazon.com .

-Advancing issues outnumbered declining ones on the NYSE by a 1.33-to-1 ratio; on Nasdaq, a 1.35-to-1 ratio favored advancers.
+Advancing issues outnumbered declining ones on the NYSE by a 1.26-to-1 ratio; on Nasdaq, a 1.09-to-1 ratio favored advancers.